NuGet/docs.microsoft.com-nuget/docs/quickstart/includes/publish-notes.md

-> [!Note]
+> [!NOTE]
-> **Virus scanning**: All packages uploaded to nuget.org are scanned for viruses and rejected if any viruses are found.
-All packages listed on nuget.org are also scanned periodically.
+> **Virus scanning**: Every package you upload to nuget.org is scanned for viruses and is rejected if any are found.
+Each package listed on nuget.org is also scanned periodically.
 >
-> Packages published to nuget.org are also publicly visible to other developers unless you unlist them.
-To host packages privately, see [Hosting packages](../../hosting-packages/overview.md).
+> Each package you publish to nuget.org is publicly visible to other developers unless you unlist it.
+To host a package privately, see [Hosting packages](../../hosting-packages/overview.md).